ped-Yc/dg.pedyc/content/Follow/Meet Angular v19.md

 ![A demo showing incremental hydration.
 On the gif there’s an ecommerce website which is server-side rendered.
 At first everything is grayed out because the app is rendered, but none of the scripts associated with the UI are loaded.
 When the user engages with the side nav, Angular hydrates this content and changes the color.
 When the user engages with the items on the page, Angular hydrates the content and removes the grayed out styles.](https://cdn-images-1.medium.com/max/1024/0*cSNZMJjQtq2-O9v8)Incremental hydration demo

 The demo above shows incremental hydration in action for a server-side rendered page.
-There are three visual effects that we’ve added to the demo app code to better illustrate what’s going on:
+There are three visual effects that we've added to the demo app code to better illustrate what's going on:

-* A component in grayscale filter shows that Angular hasn’t loaded and hydrated it yet
+* A component in grayscale filter shows that Angular hasn't loaded and hydrated it yet
 * Angular downloads a component from the network when the component starts pulsing
-* Angular has downloaded and hydrated the component when there’s a purple border around it and the component no longer has a grayscale filter
+* Angular has downloaded and hydrated the component when there's a purple border around it and the component no longer has a grayscale filter

 Additionally, the demo app has an artificial delay of 500ms for each loading operation, so that we can easily explore different states.